 - He and Jane had 10 children (Winifred Mary, 1885; William John, 1888; Uriah, 1894; Harriet Elizabeth, 1895; George, 1898; Catherine Jarrett, 1900; Jospeh, 1902; Eunice May, 1905; Jane Jarrett, 1909 and Albert John, 1913)

 - From 1883 to 1902, he and Jane lived in Caernarfon.
 In 1902 they moved to Holyhead.
-By 1931 John and Jane were living in Fleetwood, Lancashire with one of their daughters and son-in-law.
+By 1931 John and Jane were living in Fleetwood, Lancashire along with one of their daughters and her husband and children.

 - John died in Fleetwood in 1932 and was buried at Fleetwood Cemetery.
 His burial record lists him as still being a mariner.

-So I have John’s place of birth, year of birth, father’s name and father’s occupation.
-That should be enough information to find something on John before his marriage in 1883, but I can find nothing.
+I have John’s place of birth, year of birth, father’s name and father’s occupation, that should be enough information to find something on John before his marriage in 1883, but I can find nothing.
 I have searched…

-- Parish records in Maldon (someone on Rootschat kindly searched there for me)
+- Parish records in Maldon (a member of Rootschat kindly searched there for me)